 Who we are

-We are a partnership of statutory and voluntary sector organisations and services, who have come together to develop innovative ways of supporting individuals with multiple and complex needs.
+We are a partnership of statutory and voluntary sector organisations and services, who have come together to develop innovative ways of supporting individuals with multiple disadvantage.

 Blackpool Fulfilling Lives (BFL) is governed by a Strategic Board made up of senior level representatives from organisations that provide services to or work with people who have multiple needs.
 We have an Operational Group of front line managers of services in Blackpool who provide expert advice and guidance in the operational development and delivery of the programme.